The Best Cat Exercise Wheels – 7 Great Options

 While some cats will take to an exercise wheel almost immediately, don’t be surprised if your kitty needs more encouragement.
 Even the most active cats may be unsure of this sizable new toy added to your home.

-If your cat is unsure of a wheel, you can try to entice them using a toy or a treat.
+If your kitty is unsure of a cat wheel toy, you can try to entice them using a toy or a treat.

 Feel free to take it slow.
-You could reward your cat with a treat just for getting on and climbing off the wheel initially until your kitty gets used to it.
+You could reward your cat with a treat just for putting a paw on or getting on and climbing off the wheel initially until your kitty gets used to it.
 If you choose a cat wheel with brakes, you could leave them on until they happily climb into the wheel.

 It shouldn’t take too long for your cat to get comfortable using a wheel, and you won’t need to offer them treats.
 An active cat will likely enjoy using it once they understand how it works.

-Be persistent, but don’t force your cat onto a wheel if they really don’t like it.
+Be persistent, try to build cat confidence, but don’t force your cat onto a wheel if they really don’t like it.
 There are other options for exercise toys if your cat refuses to use a wheel for their entertainment.

 A cat running wheel isn’t for everyone, but it can be a lot of fun for high-energy cats who like to run around, especially if they are indoor cats who can otherwise cause havoc.
 The wheels on this list are sturdy and reliable and should offer ample space for even adult cats to get a good workout.
 Some are suitable for multiple cats, too, as long as your pet isn’t too chunky.